reshinto/programming_language_syntax_comparison/readme.md

 stringName.IndexOf("unknown");  // -1

+// convert string to uppercase stringName.ToUpper();  // "STRING"

+// convert string to lowercase stringName.ToLower();  // "string"

+// split string to an array of characters stringName.ToCharArray();  // ['s', 't', 'r', 'i', 'n', 'g']

+// split string into an array of strings (must have separator) stringName.Split('r');  // ["st", "ing"]

-// get substring from a string (includes the character at the endIndex) int startIndex = 0;
+// get substring from a string (if length is not declared, the entire string from startIndex onwards will be returned) int startIndex = 0;
-int endIndex = 2;
+int length = 2;
-stringName.Substring(startIndex, endIndex);  // "str"
+stringName.Substring(startIndex, length);  // "str"

+// replace string with another string, stringName.Replace(old, new);
+stringName.Replace("test", "newTest");  // "  newTest  "

 // comparing strings